Serbs in Sarajevo

-The Serbs of Sarajevo numbered 157,526 according to the 1991 census, making up more than 30% of the Sarajevo Metropolitan area (10 pre-war municipalities; Centar, Stari Grad, Novo Sarajevo, Novi Grad, Ilidza, Ilijas, Vogosca, Hadzici, Trnovo, and Pale.
-Today, following the Bosnian War, few Serbs remain in central areas of Sarajevo; however, many parts of the pre-war metropolitan area are now forming the city of East Sarajevo in Republika Srpska; namely, Pale RS, East Ilidza, East Novo Sarajevo, Trnovo RS, and East Stari Grad.
-Most have either moved abroad, to Serbia or other countries, or moved to a new settlement on the outskirts of Sarajevo, located in the Republika Srpska, known as East Sarajevo (previously Srpsko Sarajevo - Serbian Sarajevo).
+Serbs in Sarajevo numbered 157,526 according to the 1991 census, making up more than 30% of the ten pre-war municipalities of the Sarajevo metropolitan area: Centar, Stari Grad, Novo Sarajevo, Novi Grad, Ilidža, Ilijaš, Vogošća, Hadžići, Trnovo, and Pale.

+Today, following the Bosnian War, few Serbs remain in central areas of Sarajevo.
+Most have moved abroad (to Serbia or other countries), or to Istočno Sarajevo, a new city on the outskirts of Sarajevo located in Republika Srpska.
+Many parts of the pre-war Sarajevo metropolitan area in Istočno Sarajevo: Istočno Novo Sarajevo, Istočna Ilidža, Istočni Stari Grad, Pale, and Trnovo.

 History

 World War I

 After the assassination of Archduke Franz Ferdinand of Austria and Sophie, Duchess of Hohenberg, Anti-Serb rioting took place in Sarajevo on 28 and 29 June 1914, incited by Austro-Hungarian authorities.
 Two Serbs, Pero Prijavić and Nikola Nožičić, died some days later as a result of the injuries they sustained after they were beaten and a total of fifty people were treated at Sarajevo hospitals following the two-day rioting.
 Whole stocks of goods as well as monies from Serb shops and homes were gone due to the plundering.
 The devastation left a profound impact on Serb-owned business and industry given the minority Sarajevo Serb population's prominence in those areas.